-This is my HiFi Review of the Naim Uniti Star, it came out a couple of years ago but it is still worth a proper review as it is the must consider single box solution if this is where you’re thinking of spending some money on some proper HiFi in this lockdown.
-Basically, if you want it all, this is the goto place to start: the Naim Uniti Star is high quality, has all the flexibility you may need and has a solid amplifier so you’re just looking for a decent pair of speakers and you’re well on the way to audio heaven, the point of this website.
+This is my HiFi Review of the Naim Uniti Star.
+It came out a couple of years ago, but it is still worth a proper review as it is the must-listen single-box solution if this is where you’re thinking of spending some money on some proper HiFi in this lockdown.
+If you want it all, this is the go-to place to start: the Naim Uniti Star is high quality, has all the flexibility you may need and has a solid amplifier, so you’re just looking for a decent pair of speakers.
+You’re well on the way to audio heaven, which is the point of this website.

 Design – What is it?

-The Naim Uniti Star box has the lot, a high-performance CD, UPnP streaming, aptX Bluetooth; AirPlay, a 24-bit/384kHz, and DSD 128-capable DAC, it has Chromecast, Roon ready features and recently announced Qobuz built-in to compliment Tidal & Spotify.
-Also included with the Naim Uniti Star is the amplifier section with a claimed power output, of 2x70W RMS (8ohm); all you need for a fantastic sound is a pair of speakers.
-I note on the site Naim recommends Focal’s Arias which I’m sure would do the job.
-I’d be pushing the boat out for a pair of Focal’s Kantas if it were me (a bit more expensive though!)!
+The Naim Uniti Star box has the lot, a high-performance CD, UPnP streaming, aptX Bluetooth, AirPlay, a 24-bit/384kHz, and DSD 128-capable DAC.
+It has Chromecast, Roon-ready features and the recently announced Qobuz built-in to complement Tidal & Spotify.
+Also included with the Naim Uniti Star is the amplifier section with a claimed power output of 2x70W RMS (8ohm); all you need for a fantastic sound is a pair of speakers.
+I noted on the site that Naim recommends Focal’s Arias, which I’m sure would do the job.
+I’d be pushing the boat out for a pair of Focal’s Kantas if it were me (a bit more expensive, though!)!

-The Naim Uniti Star CD slot also rips CDs to WAV or FLAC to a given location of your choice, electronically.
-There are 2 digital, coaxial and 2x optical and 2 USB slots front and rear and an SD card slot (that I’m finding very handy).
+The Naim Uniti Star CD slot also electronically rips CDs to WAV or FLAC to a given location of your choice.
+There are two digital, coaxial and 2x optical and 2 USB slots front and rear and an SD card slot (which I find very handy).
 Also in the package is a set of analogue phono-type inputs and an HDMI ARC facility.
-There is also a 5-pin DIN input, though this is not compatible with my Naim Phono Stageline because the Star has no onboard power supply.
-This is a shame but I’m used to it as my NAC-N 272 has the same issue.
+There is also a 5-pin DIN input, which is not compatible with my Naim Phono Stageline because the Star has no onboard power supply.
+This is a shame, but I’m used to it, as my NAC-N 272 has the same issue.

 Quality